NatsumeLS/Honkai-Star-Rail-Rich-Presence/README.md

 > - Windows Only
 > - English Only
-> - Supported Resolutions: 1920x1080, 2560x1440 and 2560x1080 (Ultrawide) Fullscreen
-> - Party must have 4 members (Works for Single Player only)

 This Discord Rich Presence doesn't interact with the game in any ways.
 It works by scanning text in screen captures.